Yesterday, your horse was better than ever. Today, they appear to be crippled, as if they have a lame foot. What could this mean?

 To heal an abscess in horses, it’s best for the farrier or vet to identify where the abscess is, open it up and allow the infection to drain.
 However, some abscesses rupture on their own during home treatment.
 Other more severe cases may need to be drained surgically with the help of your vet and/or farrier.

-If you decide to treat the abscess at home, simply follow the steps:
+If you decide to treat the abscess at home, simply follow the hoof care steps below:

 #1 Clean the Foot